Master of Teaching English to Speakers of Other Languages

 The Master of Teaching English to Speakers of Other Languages (TESOL) is endorsed by the National ELT Accreditation Scheme (NEAS).

-To be eligible for admission to the Master of Teaching English to Speakers of Other Languages, applicants must:
+To be eligible for admission to the Master of Teaching English to Speakers of Other Languages, applicants must have one of:

 Note: Degrees from overseas institutions must be assessed as equivalent to a recognised Australian qualification.